mara/mara-example-project-1/README.md

 It shows 2 database schemas, each created by a different pipeline:

-- `ec_dim`: Covering transformations and builds data-sets related to the e-commerce public data by Olist.
+- `ec_dim`: Transforms and builds data-sets related to the e-commerce public data by Olist.
-- `m_dim`: Builds the marketing-funnel data-sets based on Olist sellers' marketing funnel and the e-commerce data.
+- `m_dim`: Transforms and builds the marketing-funnel data-sets based on Olist sellers' marketing funnel and the e-commerce data.

 &nbsp;